 Once you have the proper tools, you just need the parts to make the cables.
 Start with a high-quality compression connector and you’ll be on the right track.
 Satellite TV installers prefer the ones from Belden and Perfect Vision, but there are a lot of high-quality options to choose from.

 You’ll also need RG6 cable.
 Here you really have to be careful.
 A lot of people are tempted to go to their local home store because the cost of shipping cable is pretty high.
 Unfortunately the cable that is sold in those home improvement stores fails a crucial test.
 For satellite TV or amplified antenna usage, you need a cable that will carry not only signal but power.
-That means the center conductor needs to be solid copper and the ones at those home stores are usually copper-coated steel.
+That means the center conductor needs to be solid copper.
+The problem is that the ones at those home stores have copper-coated steel on the inside.

 If you’re going to make your own cables, invest in a 1000′ reel of the stuff the experts use.
 This is great cable and it’s what you’ll find in professional installations.
-I’ll admit that it costs more than home store cable but that’s because it has a lot more copper, and copper is the stuff you want when you’re carrying signal and power on the same cable.
+I’ll admit that it costs more than home store cable.
+There’s a reason for that.
+Our RG6 cable has a lot more copper, and copper is the stuff you want.
+You’ll need it when you’re carrying signal and power on the same cable.

-When you have all the tools and the parts you need, you’ll be amazed at how easy it is to make the cables you need for any situation.
-Remember that you should always be using the shortest possible cable to avoid loss and you’ll realize how important it is to make the right cables for every installation.
+Shop at Solid Signal for all the tools and the parts you need.
+Once you do, you’ll see at how easy it is to make the cables you need for any situation.
+Remember that you should always be using the shortest possible cable to avoid loss.
+When you do that, you’ll realize how important it is to make the right cables for every installation.